fenago/deep-learning-time-series-forecasting/chapter_07/Lab2.md

 component of training data to have the dimensions or shape: [samples, features].
 Our splitsequence() function in the previous section outputs theX with the shape[samples, features]ready to use for modeling.
-The model is fit using the efficient Adam version of stochastic gradient descent and optimized using the mean squared error, or‘mse’, loss function.
+The model is fit using the efficient Adam version of stochastic gradient descent and optimized using the mean squared error, or 'mse' , loss function.
 Once the model is defined, we can fit it on the training dataset.